Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Summary and future perspective

 In summary, we investigated an SU(1,1) interferometer with the unbalanced paths.
 We observe no interference in the direct intensity measurement but demonstrate the reappearance of interference in homodyne detection.
 The absence of interference is because of the photon distinguishability in the delayed path but the recovery of the interference is a result of amplitude superposition in pulsed homodyne detection measurement process.
 Such kind of measurement-dependent observation of quantum interference demonstrates the dependence on measurement in the observation of quantum phenomena.

 The unbalanced interferometers have practical implication in optical sensing where one arm of the interferometer usually goes through a long sample.
 If interference exists in the unbalanced case, it is not necessary to introduce path compensation in the other arm, creating flexibility and convenience in quantum sensing applications.
-In quantum probing by undetected photons, however, direct detection method by photon counting has so far been used \cite{lem14,kri20,kri15,tera}, which leads to no interference for unbalanced case.
+In quantum probing by undetected photons, however, direct detection method by photon counting has so far been used \cite{lem14,kri20,kri15,tera}, which leads to no interference in the unbalanced case.
 Our approach with homodyne measurement will be able to overcome this huddle.
 Notice that because of the short pulses for pumping and the phase matching of parametric process in each PA, the signal and idler fields are broadband and suitable for spectroscopic sensing.
 Concerns may arise about the requirement of mode match for homodyne measurement in both temporal and spatial degrees of freedom.
-However, this is not a problem here because SU(1,1) interferometer is resilient to any detection losses, which mis-match in mode is equivalent to \cite{JMLI-OE19,JMLI-PRA20}.
+However, this is not a problem here because SU(1,1) interferometer is resilient to any detection losses, to which mis-match in mode is equivalent \cite{JMLI-OE19,JMLI-PRA20}.
+Furthermore, the role of homodyne is mode selection.
+Large mode mismatch due to mode distortion when light passes through medium will reduce indistinguishability and thus the visibility of interference.
+This provides another quantity to measure for sensing, just like the technique in imaging with undetected photons \cite{lem14,kri20,kri15,tera}.